hrcn81/PRODIGY_DS_01/README.md

 #### Population Analysis of India (1960 - 2020) 📊

-This GitHub repository holds a Python script leveraging Pandas and Matplotlib to analyze and visualize population data for various countries, with a focus on India.
-Here's a concise conclusion with a touch of emojis:

 1. **Data Loading and Cleaning:**
    - The initial dataset (`df1`) contains information on the total population of various countries from 1960 to 2022.